gazebosim/docs/ros_installation.md

 ## Using an specific Gazebo version with ROS 2
-***Warning!:*** Using this option, you won't be able to use any ROS Ubuntu package related to Gz libraries from ROS deb repository.
+***Warning!:*** Using this option, you won't be able to use any ROS Ubuntu package related to Gazebo libraries from ROS deb repository.

-Selecting a different release of Gz than the one officially supported in each ROS distribution will require that you manually compile the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) from source.
-Same applies for other ROS packages using Gz libraries that could also require code changes in they are not supporting the new Gz version chosen.
+Selecting a different release of Gazebo than the one officially supported in each ROS distribution will require that you manually compile the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) from source.
+Same applies for other ROS packages using Gazebo libraries that could also require code changes in they are not supporting the new Gazebo version chosen.

-### Gz Garden
+### Gazebo Garden

-Gz Garden can be used with ROS 2 Humble and ROS 2 Rolling, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilations from source.
+Gazebo Garden can be used with ROS 2 Humble and ROS 2 Rolling, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilations from source.